semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 - Local installation of Semgrep CLI.
 See [<i class="fa-regular fa-file-lines"></i> Getting started with Semgrep](/getting-started/quickstart) to install Semgrep CLI.
 :::

-1. Sign up or sign in to [<i class="fas fa-external-link fa-xs"></i> Semgrep Cloud Platform](https://semgrep.dev/login).
+1. Sign up or sign in to [<i class="fas fa-external-link fa-xs"></i> Semgrep AppSec Platform](https://semgrep.dev/login).
 1. For first-time users, click **Create an organization**.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
 1. Click **<i class="fa-solid fa-gear"></i> [Settings](https://semgrep.dev/orgs/-/settings)**.
 1. In the **Deployment** tab, click the <i class="fa-solid fa-toggle-large-on"></i> **Cross-file analysis** toggle.
 ![Cross-file analysis toggle](/img/cross-file-analysis-toggle.png#md-width)
 1. Ensure that you are in the **root directory** of the repository you want to scan.
-1. In your CLI, log in to your Semgrep Cloud Platform account and run a scan:
+1. In your CLI, log in to your Semgrep AppSec Platform account and run a scan:
 ```sh
 semgrep login && semgrep ci
 ```